kudashevs/laravel-share-buttons/README.md

 ## A detailed usage example

-To summarize all of the above, we begin with a method that starts the fluent interface and accepts the main parameters (global options).
-Then we chain the methods that create social media share buttons and accept the optional parameters (local options).
+To summarize all of the information above, we begin with a method that starts a fluent interface and accepts some global options.
+Then we chain the methods that create social media share buttons and accept the local options (optional parameters).
 Then we use one of the methods to return the resulting HTML code.
 ```php
 ShareButtons::page('https://site.com', 'Page title', [
         'block_prefix' => '<ul>',